icp049/online_resume/README.md

-A CS online resume you can use for your websites using HTML AND CSS only.
+A CS online resume w/ skill bar animation for CS skills you can use for your websites using HTML AND CSS only.